 We account for our ordinary shares subject to possible redemption in accordance with the guidance in the FASB's Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
 Ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders' equity.
 Our ordinary shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, at March 31, 2020, 28,038,535 ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of our balance sheet.
-At March 31, 2019, we did not have any ordinary shares subject to possible redemption outstanding.
+Accordingly, at June 30, 2020 and 2019, 28,027,513 and 27,682,334 ordinary shares subject to possible redemption are presented as temporary equity, respectively, outside of the shareholders' equity section of our balance sheet.

-Net Income Per Ordinary Share
+Net Income (Loss) Per Ordinary Share

 We comply with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net income per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the periods.
+Net income (loss) per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the periods.
 We had not considered the effect of the warrants sold in our Initial Public Offering (including the consummation of the full over-allotment option) and the Private Placement to purchase an aggregate of 22,125,000 ordinary shares in the calculation of diluted income per share, because their inclusion would be anti-dilutive under the treasury stock method.

-Our unaudited condensed statement of operations includes a presentation of income per ordinary share subject to redemption in a manner similar to the two-class method of income per share.
-Net income per share for the three months ended March 31, 2020, basic and diluted for public shares, was calculated by dividing the investment income earned on the Trust Account of approximately \$1.1 million, by the weighted average number of 28,750,000 public shares outstanding since the initial issuance.
-Net loss per share for the three months ended March 31, 2020, basic and diluted for Founder Shares, was calculated by dividing the net income (approximately \$962,000, less income attributable to public shares in the amount of \$1.1 million, resulting in a net loss of approximately \$167,000), by the weighted average number of 7,187,500 Founder Shares outstanding for the period.
+Our unaudited condensed statements of operations include a presentation of income (loss) per ordinary share subject to redemption in a manner similar to the two-class method of income per share.
+Net income (loss) per share for the three and six months ended June 30, 2020, basic and diluted for public share, were calculated by dividing the investment income (loss) earned on the Trust Account of approximately \$14,000 and \$1.1 million, respectively, by the weighted average number of public shares outstanding for the period.
+Net income (loss) per share for the three and six months ended June 30, 2020, basic and diluted for Founder Shares were calculated by dividing the net income (loss), less income (loss) attributable to public shares, by the weighted average number of Founder Shares outstanding for the periods.